 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

-12.4.1 Combining Net Requirements into Batches by Policies such as Lot-for-lot, Economic order quantity (EOQ), the Period Order Quantity (or Optimum Length of Order Cycle), Part Period Balancing (PPB), Dynamic Optimization
+12.4.1 Combining Net Requirements into Batches by Policies such as Lot-for-lot, Optimum Number of Merged Demands or Partial Orders, and Economic order quantity (EOQ)

-Intended learning outcomes: Disclose various batch sizing policies, namely lot-for-lot, optimum number of (merged) demands, optimum number of partial lots, optimum batch size (economic order quantity, EOQ), the period order quantity (or optimum length of order cycle), part period balancing (PPB), dynamic optimization.
+Intended learning outcomes: Disclose various batch sizing policies, namely lot-for-lot, optimum number of (merged) demands, optimum number of partial lots, optimum batch size (economic order quantity, EOQ).
 Explain the “blowthrough” technique linked with the lot-for-lot sizing policy.

 A batch-sizing policy or lot-sizing policy is a set of techniques that create production or procurement batches from net requirements.